Moving company estimate template: Ultimate guide for businesses

 Most expensive moving companies

-Many expensive moving companies currently operate in the United States, and they’re often some of the best you can find.
+Based on our observations, many expensive moving companies currently operate in the United States, and they’re often some of the best you can find.

 Some movers are full-service, meaning they pack and move, while others offer comprehensive insurance plans for safety and peace of mind.

-Here are some of the most expensive moving companies out there right now:
+Our research indicates that are some of the most expensive moving companies out there right now:

 - Allied Van Lines: This service offers generous insurance plans, lenient cancellation terms, and in-house storage and containers.